 Outcome Examples: the list below provides examples of how the higher level learning outcome could be achieved.
 The assessments should evidence that the outcome has been met rather than collating evidence for every example.
 Capable of diagnosing and effectively managing Critical Conditions including; Medical emergencies Life-threatening airway compromise Spreading infections of the of the orofacial region and sepsis Haemorrhage arising from the mouth and jaws Suspected Malignancy of the head and neck Trigeminal Nerve injuries Displaced tooth or instrument Failed acute dental extractions Demonstrate the knowledge and understanding of the physiology or pathophysiology related to medical emergencies.
 Demonstrate the knowledge and understanding of the pharmacology and adverse effects of drugs used in the management of medical emergencies.
 Demonstrate the knowledge and understanding of selection and maintenance of emergency drugs and equipment.
 Capable of correct handling of medical emergency drugs and equipment.
 Capable of identifying and recording risk factors for medical emergencies and instituting preventive strategies.
-Capable of recognising an acutely ill patient Capable of performing assessment of the acutely unwell patient including a detailed and appropriate physical examination Capable of identifying, prescribing, and administering (where appropriate) pharmacological agents, including by intramuscular injection, and using equipment correctly for the management of medical emergencies, beyond the trainee's scope of management.
-Capable of completing with an appropriate degree of urgency, medical and dental emergencies, beyond the trainee's scope of management.
-Capable of recognising potentially life-threatening events including sepsis and outcomes.
+Capable of performing assessment of the acutely unwell patient including a detailed and appropriate physical examination.
+Capable of identifying, prescribing, and administering (where appropriate) pharmacological agents, including by intramuscular injection, and using equipment correctly for the management of medical emergencies, beyond the trainee's scope of management.
+Capable of communicating the diagnosis and treatment to patient, team and paramedics.
+Capable of recognising potentially life-threatening events including sepsis and instituting appropriate referral/management.
 Capable of recognising own limits and seeking help appropriately.
 Capable of recognising the need for team support and multi-disciplinary working.
-Capable of recognising the need for team support and multi-disciplinary working.
-Always demonstrate respect for patient dignity.
-Demonstrate knowledge and understanding of pharmacovigilance includir chemotherapeutic agents, anticoagulants, anti-resorptive, Immunomodulatory drugs etc.
+Capable of valuing patient and team comprehension of the situation.